 The requirements are:

 Attend an International Student Orientation session.
 Participating in a session is required to complete the mandatory immigration check-in.
-There are multiple sessions offered throughout the summer:
+The date of the live sessions will be posted in mid-November.

 Select Immigration Check-in and complete the Immigration Check-In form.